Mayabini Ratir Bukut

 "Mayabini Ratir Bukut" (Assamese: মায়াবিনী ৰাতিৰ বুকুত, English: "In the bosom of the magical night") is a romantic Assamese song by singer-composer Zubeen Garg.
-It was released in 2000 as part of the soundtrack of the Assamese film Daag, directed by Munin Barua.
+It was released on 10 November 2000 as part of the soundtrack of the Assamese film Daag, directed by Munin Barua.
+The background vocals are provided by Zubeen Garg's sister Jonkey Borthakur, although they remain uncredited.

 Background

 The song was written and composed by Zubeen Garg, one of the most popular voices of modern Assamese music.
-It featured in the soundtrack of Daag (2001), a commercially successful Assamese film.
+It featured in the soundtrack of Daag, a commercially successful Assamese film.
+Bollywood playback singer Raageshwari Loomba was originally intended to provide background vocals for this song; however, she withdrew after being diagnosed with Bell's palsy.
+Later, she was replaced by Jonkey Borthakur.